di-ruan/Structured_Information_Retrieval/README.txt

 d) Design

     This project consists of two parts:

-1. Show Infobox
-2. Answer questions
+        run.sh is the script to invoke the program. main.py is the entry of the program.
+        Search.py contains the part for interacting with freebase API.
+        Analyser.py analyses the result for part1.
+        Answer.py analyses the result for part2.
+        Display.py is the part for displaying the data in table format.